 Agent Settings

-Every agent in Pinchy is configured through a settings page with up to five tabs.
+Every agent in Pinchy is configured through a settings page.
 To open it, navigate to an agent’s chat and click the gear icon in the top bar.
+Which tabs you see depends on your role and the agent type.

 | Tab | What it controls | Who can see it |